suprabhasupi/blog/contents/posts/80-github-tips/80-github-tips.md

 ### 1. Synchronize Local with Remote

 It is important to always ensure that you have the repository on your local machine.
-There are two things can happen:
+There are two things that can happen:

 A. **You can create your *own repository* **

-1. Go to the repository directoy
+1. Go to the repository directory

     ```sh
     $ cd project-name